 With one of the highest concentrations of large Peacock Bass in the world, the Colombian El Tuparro Reserve National Park region has been kept well off the radar by fly fishermen until 2016 when the Colombian Government and rebel groups signed a peace agreement treaty after decades of conflict.

-The peace agreement, earning then-President Juan Manuel Santos the Nobel Peace Prize has resulted in many safety concerns being alleviated with Columbia now a very popular destination for travelers.
+The peace agreement, earning then-President Juan Manuel Santos the Nobel Peace Prize has resulted in many safety concerns being alleviated with Colombia now a very popular destination for travellers.
 The city of Medellin – recently praised by the Urban Land Institute as the most innovative city in the world, has beautiful parks, colonial architecture, museums, nightlife, restaurants and fine coffee, and is the access point to La Primavera and the Tomo River catchment.